At least once every year (usually in April or May), SCAG convenes

 identified and addressed.
 Any city or county representative may

-propose a subject for study by the Association, provided that the
+propose a subject for study, provided that the representative has

-required for its consideration.
-Amendments to SCAG’s Bylaws may
+consideration.
+Amendments to SCAG’s Bylaws may also be considered

-also be considered at the General Assembly.
-A Bylaws Committee is
+at the General Assembly.
+A Bylaws Committee is appointed by the

-appointed by the President to review amendments.
-Recommendations
+President to review amendments.
+Recommendations are forwarded to

-are forwarded to the Regional Council for approval.
-The Regional
+the Regional Council for approval.
+The Regional Council will then

-Council will then forward their recommendations to the General
+forward their recommendations to the General Assembly for

-Assembly for consideration.
-A quorum of the General Assembly
+consideration.
+A quorum of the General Assembly consists of

-consists of official representation from one-third of the member
+official representation from one-third of the member cities and

 Each member city appoints as its official delegate or